 GPCA Draft Information and Test Regulations

-The Great Pyrenees Club of America Draft test is a series of exercises designed to develop and demonstrate the natural and inherent abilities of purebred Great Pyrenees in a working capacity involving hauling.
+The Great Pyrenees has functioned historically as a livestock guardian.
+While not it's historic function, the versatility of the Great Pyrenees to accomplish added tasks like drafting builds teamwork for today's owners and their dogs.
+The Great Pyrenees Club of America Draft Test is a series of exercises designed to develop a working capacity involving hauling.
 The specific components of the test include:

 - Basic Control (obedience): ensuring the dogs are under handler control.

 Before hitching, basic obedience commands comparable to those required for an AKC CD title are tested.
 Specifically, these are the heel exercises, and a recall.

 - Harness and Hitch: willingness to be harnessed and hitched to a draft rig.

 - Practical Draft Work: demonstrating handler and dog teamwork on a maneuvering course, which include left and right turns, circles, backing up, change of speed, going through narrows, greeting strangers, waiting while moveable obstacle is removed/replaced, picking up/dropping off a load, and working through distractions.

 - Freight Load: demonstrating a willingness and ability to pull the loaded cart.